-The district's Reading Achievement Plan and this memo will be posted on the Ohio Department of Education's website.
-If the district revises the Reading Achievement Plan and would like the revised plan to be posted to the Department's website, the revised plan and this request must be sent to readingplans@education.ohio.gov.
+The Reading Achievement Plan and this memo will be posted on the Department's website.
+If A+ Arts Academy revises its Reading Achievement Plan and would like the revised plan to be posted to the Department's website, the request and the revised plan must be sent to readingplans@education.ohio.gov.
+If you have any questions, please email the same inbox.